Concorde Mach speed indicator.

 The actual speed of sound varies depending on the altitude above sea level because sound travels at slightly different speeds at different temperatures, and the temperature varies according to altitude.
 At sea level, the speed of sound, known as Mach 1.0, is about 761 miles per hour (1,225 km/h).
-At 20,000 ft (6,096 m), the speed of sound is 660 mph (1,062 km/h).
+At 20,000 feet (6,096 meters), the speed of sound is 660 mph (1,062 km/h).

 If an aircraft is traveling at half the speed of sound, it is said to be traveling at Mach 0.5.
 A speed of Mach 2.0 is twice the speed of sound.
-Because the speed of sound varies, a particular speed at sea level expressed as a Mach number would be faster than the same speed at 30,000 ft (9,144 m), which would be faster than the same speed at 40,000 ft (12,192 m).
-In other words, Mach 2 at sea level is a greater number of miles per hour (or kilometers per hour) than Mach 2 at 30,000 ft, which is a greater number of miles per hour than Mach 2 at 40,000 ft.
-When an aircraft reaches Mach 1, it is said to "break the sound barrier."
+Because the speed of sound varies, a particular speed at sea level expressed as a Mach number would be faster than the same speed at 30,000 feet (9,144 meters), which would be faster than the same speed at 40,000 feet (12,192 meters).
+In other words, Mach 2 at sea level is a greater number of mph (or km/h) than Mach 2 at 30,000 feet, which is a greater number of mph than Mach 2 at 40,000 feet.
+When an aircraft reaches Mach 1, it is said to 'break the sound barrier.'

 The following ranges of Mach numbers, known as regimes of flight, have been generally accepted to classify speeds:

 |M < 0.8||subsonic|

 |1.2 < M < 5.0||supersonic|